tramtran-helen/codepath-prework/README.md

 Submitted by: **Tram Tran**

-**UniRide** is an app that... [provides students with a convenient and efficient way to navigate campus by offering real-time tracking of school shuttles, estimated arrival times, and easy access to route information]
+**UniRide** is an app that provides students with a convenient and efficient way to navigate campus by offering real-time tracking of school shuttles, estimated arrival times, and easy access to route information

 Time spent: **5** hours spent in total